Council Grove, Kansas: Education

 The community is served by Morris County USD 417 public school district.
 Council Grove High School is a high school located at 129 Hockaday St., Council Grove.
 Students from the surrounding areas travel to Council Grove to attend high school.
 Council Grove Middle School includes grades 6 through 8 and is located at 706 E Main St. Council Grove Elementary School includes kindergarten through the 5th grade and is attached to the middle school.
 The athletic teams are known as the Braves.

 Transportation

 Council Grove was located on the National Old Trails Road, also known as the Ocean-to-Ocean Highway, that was established in 1912.

+The Missouri-Kansas-Texas Railroad reached Council Grove on October 27, 1869 from Junction City.
+A depot was constructed on the 500 block of East Main Street which served until May 18, 1894 when it burned down.
+Construction on a new depot was immediately begun, and opened on December 31, 1894.
+While no longer in use, this depot continues to stand today as the Council Grove station on the National Register of Historic Places.